toaigit/vault-basic/README.md

 ## Requirements

 - [ ] You need to have https connectivity to the world.
-- [ ] You need to have vault, and terraform binary installed on the server.
+- [ ] You need to have vault installed on your laptop/desktop.
-- [ ] You may want to install aws cli on the server.
+- [ ] You also may want to install aws cli on the server.